yotkadata/renewable-electricity/README.md

 ![](export/03-Renewables.png)

-# Germany's (slow) transformation to renewable electricity¶
+# Germany's (slow) transformation to renewable electricity
 _A data visualisation project by [Jan Kühn](https://yotka.org), January 2023_

 ## What is this about?